valstat/valstat-rfc/VALSTAT.md

 eof return
 ```

+## 4. The Logic

-## 4. Why the "two"?
+### 4.1.
+Why the "two"?

-Context depend on the domain.
+Context depends on the domain.
 As ever in the information systems, the meaning of the information is context specific.

 VALSTAT is a protocol for light **and** efficient information passing.